 3.1.1 Reducing the Greenhouse Gas emissions

-GHG emissions reduction target of 55% within 2030 (EU27 domestic plus international aviation emissions) is one of the key objective of EGD climate policies and of the Fit for 55 package[2].
+GHG emissions reduction target of 55% within 2030 (EU27 domestic plus international aviation emissions) is one of the key objective of EGD climate policies, of the Fit for 55 package, and it is central to the second pillar of the competitiveness compass for the EU [2].
 To a large extent, the 30.4% GHG emission reduction achieved so far was driven by the expansion of renewable energy and increased energy efficiency over the past two decades, but the successful implementation of several elements and objectives of the EGD are crucial for full achievement of this target.

 The Emission Trading System (ETS) keeps playing a central role to drive emissions down

 The EU ETS has recorded a stable and well-functioning market, driving emissions from power and industry installations (reaching an historic reduction of 16.5% [3] during the last year), while generating over EUR 200 billion [4], [5] in auction revenue for distribution to Member States [6], [7].
-The anticipated tightening of the emissions cap in the EU ETS has led to significant increases of the carbon price [8] up to the current price of about 70 Euros/tCO2 [9].
-According to OECD analysis (Ref. in the comment)[9], this carbon price should be further augmented by other climate policies by 2030 to be effective, and would have to be applied to a much broader range of economic activities[1].
+The anticipated tightening of the emissions cap in the EU ETS has led to significant increases of the carbon price [8] up to the current price of about 70 EUR/tCO2 [9].
+According to OECD analysis [9], this carbon price should be further augmented by other climate policies by 2030 to be aligned with the targets, and would have to be applied to a much broader range of economic activities.
 Emissions from agriculture and land use are not planned to be covered by a carbon price for the time being.
 The EU ETS has been reformed with the Fit for 55 package.
 In particular, the cap trajectory has been adjusted to contribute to reaching the 55% emission reduction target in 2030.
 Phasing out free allocation of allowances enhances the price signal faced by affected EU industries as GHG emissions are gradually getting associated with their real cost.
 It may also generate a price signal for consumers, incentivizing efficient resource use.
 The current ETS legislation provides a trajectory to eventually phase out allowances in the EU ETS in 2039, but this needs to be revisited in the context of the ETS review in 2026.
 While adjusting the trajectory of allowances and hence the amount of remaining ETS emissions may cause uncertainty for affected industries, not revisiting this would cause even larger inefficiencies due to diverging efforts across the sectors covered and those not covered by the ETS.

 Other barriers to the implementation of Fit for 55 package are related to the economic burden of these policies, and especially the possible economic impact of the ETS2 on household budgets and impacts on small industry.
 Carbon pricing for road transport and buildings will affect more low-income households, as they spend a higher share of their income on energy [10], [11] .